-The Idaho Food Stamp Program helps low-income families buy the food they need in order to stay healthy.
-An eligible family receives an Idaho Quest Card, which is used in card scanners at the grocery store.
-The card uses money from a Food Stamp account set up for the eligible family to pay for food items.
+The Supplemental Nutrition Assistance Program (SNAP), formerly known as the Idaho Food Stamps program, helps low-income families buy the food they need in order to stay healthy.
+An eligible family receives an Electronic Benefits Transfer (EBT) card, which is used like any other debit card at the grocery store.
+The card uses money from a SNAP account set up for the eligible family to pay for food items.

 APPLY FOR FOOD ASSISTANCE

 You can apply for food assistance with just your name, address, and signature on our Application for Assistance.
 This gets you started, but we still need you to provide the rest of the information on the application before we can determine if you’re eligible to receive food assistance.